For Jimmy Carter, a life of service, defined by faith

 Why We Wrote This

-Throughout his life, President Carter would define his faith as “inextricably entwined with the political principles I have adopted.”
+Throughout his life, President Jimmy Carter would define his faith as “inextricably entwined with the political principles I have adopted.”
 It would infuse the decisions he made at every stage of his career as a public servant in ways both good and bad, historians say.

-As the nation mourns the passing of James Earl Carter, Jr., its 39th president and the longest-serving ex-president in U.S. history, there is something poignant about that moment in history almost half a century ago.
+As the nation mourns Sunday the passing of James Earl Carter Jr., its 39th president and the longest-serving ex-president in U.S. history, there is something poignant about that moment in history almost half a century ago.
 At that time, the term “evangelical” was barely a blip on the radar screens of those in the media and “born again Christian” hardly registered for those steeped in the arts of making policy and garnering votes.

 “When I recount the story, I often say that when Jimmy Carter declared that he was a born again Christian at this campaign event in North Carolina, he sent every journalist in New York to his or her Rolodex to find someone to tell them what in the world he was talking about,” says Randall Balmer, historian of American religion at Dartmouth College and the author of “Redeemer: The Life of Jimmy Carter.”